Get PeakVisor App

 Big Bend National Park.
 South Rim Trail

-Texas can be thought of as having three major climate types: Continental, Mountain, and Modified Marine.
-Modified Marine is found in most of the state and brings with it warm weather and a decent amount of rainfall.
+Texas has three major climate types: Continental, Mountain, and Modified Marine.
+Modified Marine is found in most of the state and brings warm weather and a decent amount of rainfall.

 Mountain climate is found predominantly in the more mountainous regions of the state, especially around the Guadalupe Mountains.
 Alternatively, the furthest interior sections of the state get a Continental climate, which is dominated by hot summer temperatures and relatively cold winter conditions.

-This diversity of climate zones means that Texas has 11 ecological regions, with a number of different soil regions and ecosystems.
-In fact, while southeast Texas often gets upwards of 64” (160cm) per year of rain, the western part of the state gets just 8.7” (22cm) of rainfall.
+This diversity of climate zones means that Texas has 11 ecological regions, with several different soil regions and ecosystems.
+While southeast Texas often gets upwards of 64” (160cm) per year of rain, the western part of the state gets just 8.7” (22cm).

 Super Cyclone or Tornado forming destruction over a populated landscape

 In addition to mammals, Texas contains over 200 species of reptiles and amphibians.
-It is also home to over 590 native species of birds, making it the state with the greatest diversity in bird life in the country.
+It is also home to over 590 native bird species, making it the state with the country’s greatest bird diversity.

 Human History

 The region that is now Texas has a long and storied history that goes back thousands of years.
-Texas was home to a large number of native peoples before the arrival of the Europeans.
+Before the arrival of the Europeans, Texas was home to a large number of native peoples.
 These groups include the Apache, Bidai, Comanche, Coushatta, Jumano, Kickapoo, Tonkawa, Alabama, Atakapan, Caddo, Choctaw, Hasinai, Karankawa, Kiowa, and Wichita, among countless others.

 Upon the arrival of Europeans, the region that would later become Texas was controlled predominantly by Spain until the Wars of Mexican Independence and, soon afterward, the Texas Revolution.
-At that time, the US became involved in Texan affairs, leading to the formation of the Republic of Texas, and later the annexation of the republic as a state in 1845.
+At that time, the US became involved in Texan affairs, leading to the formation of the Republic of Texas and later its annexation as a state in 1845.

 Mission San Jose National Park